-Bank of America could be far from clear of securities claims over the scandal under a ruling allowing a mortgage-backed securities investor to press allegations over suspect mortgage documents.
-A U.S. District Judge in Los Angeles refused to dismiss federal and state securities claims alleging BofA and its Countrywide unit failed to properly assign loans and deliver their files to MBS trusts.
+Bank of America could be far from clear of securities claims over the robo-signing scandal under a ruling allowing a mortgage-backed securities investor to press allegations over suspect mortgage documents.
+A U.S. District Judge in Los Angeles refused to dismiss federal and state securities claims; alleging BofA and its Countrywide unit failed to properly assign loans and deliver their files to MBS trusts.
 The decision marks a rare bright spot for investors in the mortgage-backed securities multidistrict litigation.